ahayman/graescence/content/chapters/Volume 1/c03-Stan-Stumble.md

 A growing dread crept silently behind him as more than eyes followed him.
 Those who watched flicked their gaze behind him, giving it away.
 Reflected in them was a wary fear.

 He scrapped out the willpower to not wrap himself up in crystal.
 Nor did he look behind, fearing it might trigger...something.
 He didn't know.
-Dread was weird that way.
+Dread kept his eyes forward.
 Like a shadow in the corner of the eye that might become a monster in truth should it be seen.

 Men appeared in alleys, watching idly with a predatory look.
-It took longer than it should have for him to realize he was being funneled toward the home with smoke pouring from the only chimney in town.
+It took longer than it should have for him to realize he was being funneled toward the home with smoke pouring from the only chimney in town, probably because he was heading there anyway.

 The home stood straight, the only one with a porch and a properly thatched roof.
-On the porch stood an old woman with a face wizened by cruelty.
+On the porch stood an old woman with a face wizened by innumerable lines.
 She stared down at him imperiously.

 "Matron."
 He bowed.

 She said nothing as rough-looking men flanked him to lean against the porch.
-They casually held battered bolt casters aimed toward the earth that nevertheless looked functional enough.
-Her eyes peered down at him imperiously.
+They casually held battered bolt casters that nevertheless looked functional enough.
+They were aimed at the ground, fingers held on their triggers.

 Stan swallowed hard.
 "I'm sorry to bother you but—"